symfony/symfony-docs/components/dependency_injection/introduction.rst

 As well as setting up the services using PHP as above you can also use configuration files.
 This allows you to use XML or Yaml to write the definitions for the services rather than using PHP to define the services as in the above examples.
-In anything but the smallest applications it make sense to organise the service definitions by moving them out into one or more configuration files.
+In anything but the smallest applications it make sense to organize the service definitions by moving them into one or more configuration files.
 To do this you also need to install
 :doc:`the Config Component</components/config/introduction>`.